 Click here to learn more.

-According to Dr. Leslie Larson Cooper, DVM, DACVB, a veterinary behaviorist based in San Francisco, most canine behavior surrounding food is easily reinforced and repeated.
+Dr. Leslie Larson Cooper, DVM, DACVB, a veterinary behaviorist based in San Francisco, most canine behavior surrounding food is easily reinforced and repeated.

 Here’s how the bowl nudging habit often starts: A dog in a playful mood paws at his dish or pushes it around with his nose as a way to explore his environment.
 His owner notices the behavior and reacts by giving him attention or putting food in his bowl, which only encourages the dog to repeat the rewarding behavior.